isage/Adrenaline/docs/src/03-AdrenalineMenu/02-AdrenalineSettings.md

 ## Skip Adrenaline Boot Logo

-When enabled, skips the Adrenaline logo at the start of Adrenaline Application.
+When enabled, it skips the Adrenaline logo at the start of the Adrenaline Application.